JoseLopezSolis/CardRegister/README.md

 ---

 Thank you for using our project!
 If you encounter any problems or have questions, please feel free to reach out to us or open an issue on GitHub.
 Happy coding!

-Replace the placeholders in square brackets (e.g., [briefly describe the purpose or goal of your project], [your-username], [your-project], [Specify the license you are using for the project], etc.) with your actual project details and information.
-Additionally, make sure to include the screenshot.png file in the same directory as the README.md file, or adjust the image URL accordingly if it's located in a different folder.